Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Additional theoretical results

 \section{Additional theoretical results}

+In the following non-asymptotic results, the terms concerning the rates in the corresponding asymptotic scenario (Theorems~\ref{thm: asymptotic CV BE bound}--\ref{thm: asymptotic expect Var}), i.e., the terms depending on $(n,K,\hat{Q}_{k,a},\delta)$ in the upper bounds, are colored blue.

-The next theorem is a non-asymptotic version of Theorem~\ref{thm: asymptotic CV BE bound}.
+The next theorem is a non-asymptotic version of Theorem~\ref{thm: asymptotic CV BE bound} for $\psi_{*,a}$.
+A non-asymptotic version for $\psi_*$ can be derived similarly.
 It implies Theorem~\ref{thm: asymptotic CV BE bound} by taking $q \geq 2$ to be an absolute constant and noting (i) that $\sigma_{\dagger,a}$ is bounded away from zero as $n \to \infty$ by Theorem~\ref{thm: CV expect Var} and Condition~\ref{cond: 2nd moment}, and (ii) that $2 \leq K \leq n$.
 The case $z_\alpha=0$ needs special consideration because, in this case, the randomness in $\hat{\sigma}_a$ vanishes.
 The case $\psi_{*,a}=0$ also needs special consideration because it concerns the behavior of $\hat{\psi}_{k,a}^2$, which is involved when analyzing the tail probability of $\hat{\sigma}_{k,a}$.
 Recall the constants $\bar{\sigma}_a^2$ and $\bar{\rho}$ introduced below Condition~\ref{cond: higher moments}.